havan/camino-bot-paymaster/README.md

 - **PayMaster Address in Cheques:** It may be a good idea to include PayMaster's contract address in the cheque, so the cheque is only valid for a specific PayMaster.
+- **Partner Configuration:** This whole concept can also be implemented directly on core T-Chain functionality, inside the Partner Configuration.

 ## Design